fenago/puppet-course/quickstart/md/Lab_4.md

 When Puppet runs shell commands via an
 `exec` resource, the output is normally hidden from us.
-However, if the command doesn\'t seem to be working []{#id167 .indexterm}properly, it can be very useful to see what output it produced, as this usually tells us why it didn\'t work.
+However, if the command doesn\'t seem to be working properly, it can be very useful to see what output it produced, as this usually tells us why it didn\'t work.

 The `logoutput` attribute determines whether Puppet will log